Anorexia Treatment in Los Angeles

 Utilizing powerful trauma-informed approaches to healing, Breathe’s world-class treatment team and community support commitment help clients rebuild life and get better.

-Breathe’s services both on Campus and Clinic include individual and group therapy, SPARK spiritual life groups, one on one therapy with a commitment to phase one safety and stabilization featuring sensorimotor, IFS, DBT skills building, and EMDR alongside Family Class.
+Breathe’s services both on Campus and Clinic include individual and group therapy, SPARK spiritual life groups, one on one therapy with a commitment to phase one safety and stabilization featuring sensorimotor, IFS, and DBT skills building alongside Family Class.

 We are more than a drug and alcohol rehab center, we are a LIFE HEALING CENTER.
 We utilize innovative, proven approaches to incorporate the newest treatment techniques, which make a notable difference in the lives of our client’s and their families.
 We regularly evaluate our program’s effectiveness to ensure the best possible treatments are always used.